Cross-platform · LAN file transfer

 LanLink.

-Send files straight between your phones, tablets and computers over your own Wi-Fi or hotspot.
+v4.2.0 — Hotspot BoostSend files straight between your phones, tablets and computers over your own Wi-Fi.
 No internet connection, no accounts, no upload limits — your files never leave the room.
+Version 4 rebuilds the whole app around two verbs: Send and Receive.

 What it does